 And don't forget:

-are certainly no longer valid anymore.
-Books, vinyl records, CDs and other stuff might not be available anymore.
+summer of 1986 (!).
+Be aware that all addresses (private, phone) are certainly no longer valid.
+Books, vinyl records and other stuff might not

-Please do not respond to any of the small ads or blame anyone for incorrect details or typos - all writers just did the best they could do back
+be available anymore.
+Please do not respond to any of the small ads or blame anyone for incorrect details - all writers just did the best they

-at the beginning of Spring in 1987.
-And all this happened without any computers, without any emails and of course without the internet.
+could do back in early 1986.
+And all this happened without any computers, no emails and of course without the internet.